 Omega-3s provide anti-inflammatory benefits and support digestive, cardiovascular, and cognitive health.
 Not all fatty foods will provide you with these healthful Omega-3s, and adjusting your diet plan to limit artificial and trans fans is key!

 Saskatchewan-grown flax seeds are a great source of Omega-3s.
 High-quality supplements can also help.
-Blood tests are available through your naturopath to assess your levels of Omega-3.
+Blood tests are available through your naturopath or from home to assess your levels of Omega-3.

 Focus on a Balanced Diet and Exercise